Exploring the effect of noisy educational spaces on students

 It is vital to ensure that educational spaces, such as classrooms, are acoustically sound.
 Failing to do so not only impacts the learning ability of students, but also adds unnecessary vocal distress to teachers.

-The average noise level of a classroom is 65 decibels, and this has proven to have adverse effects on the health and academic performance of students.
-The recommended noise level for a classroom is 35 decibels.
+The recommended noise level for a classroom is 35 decibels – yet the average recorded noise level of classrooms is 65 decibels.
+This level has been proven to have adverse effects on the health and academic performance of students.

-For example: Think of a conversation you have had in a noisy environment.
-Once the discussion has started, you can still understand the context and even preempt the words the speaker is going to say.
-Whereas, a child does not develop this ability until their early teenage years.
-Every word spoken to a child is essential.
+As an example, think of a conversation you have had as an adult in a noisy environment.
+Once the discussion has started, you could still understand the context and even pre-empt the words the speaker is going to say.
+A child does not develop this ability until their early teenage years – which means every word spoken to a child is essential.

 How to identify poor acoustics

 To find out whether your classroom or other educational space has poor acoustics, download the free app “Decibel” or Sound Meter for Android from the app store.
 Visit a range of classrooms from your school, such as:

 - Prep classroom

 - Grade 6 classroom

 Take a reading when these rooms are empty, then take another reading when they’re full of people.
 Is the noise of an entire classroom above the recommended noise level noted above?
 If it is, this will have detrimental impacts on both students and teachers.